simonroedig/ChordSync/README.md

    - You can `stop ChordSync with CTRL+C in your terminal`, you have to redo step 9. if you want to run ChordSync again
 - **10.** If you have `any troubles` with installing and running, `feel free to reach out to me`

+<p>ChordSync © 2024 by Simon Rödig is licensed under CC BY-NC-ND 4.0.</p>
+<p>To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/</p>